 It is also carried over from Iron Man 2.
 Senator Stern's speech at the Senate Subcommittee, in which he criticized Stark for privatizing a weapon of mass destruction, has a whole new light once it's revealed that he's a HYDRA mole.

-Discriminate and Switch: In-Universe, The cops that try to assassinate Fury, pull up next to him and stare at him, Fury initially assumes they're racists who think he might've stolen the car.
+Discriminate and Switch: The cops that try to assassinate Fury pull up next to him and stare at him.
+Fury initially assumes they're racists who think he might've stolen the car.

 Downplayed between Pierce and Nick Fury, then Cap, and later the World Security Council.